-- 1. Sharing of computer ID or password. - 2.
-Accessing medical records, computer based or otherwise, for purposes unrelated to personal responsibility for patient care. - Accessing or sharing confidential information of another student. - 4.
+- 1. Sharing of computer ID or password. - Accessing medical records, computer based or otherwise, for purposes unrelated to personal responsibility for patient care. - Accessing or sharing confidential information of another student. - 4.
 Violation of the HIPAA Privacy Policy (#122.0).

-12. Fire Safety
+11. Fire Safety

-In order to protect the personal well-being and safety of the community, the University enforces all fire safety regulations including those listed in the Residence Life Policies and the Fire Safety Policies.
+In order to protect the personal well-being and safety of the community, the University enforces all fire safety regulations including those listed in the Residential Facilities Policies and the Fire Safety Policies.

-13. Gambling & Solicitation
+12. Gambling & Solicitation

-Students are expected to abide by the federal and Commonwealth of Pennsylvania laws prohibiting illegal gambling.
-Gambling for money or other things of value on campus or at University-sponsored activities is prohibited except as permitted by law.
+Students are expected to abide by federal, state and local laws governing gambling.
+Gambling for money or other things of value on campus or at university-sponsored activities is prohibited except as permitted by law.